hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

 [recovering from failures](./reliability-availability.html#recovery-from-failures-1)
 and should be selected based on your organization's preferences.

-~> **Note:** This decision should be made before you begin installation, because some modes have additional preflight requirements.
+~> **Note:** This decision should be made before you begin installation, because some modes have additional preflight requirements that are detailed below.
 The operational mode is selected at install time and cannot be changed once the install is running.

 1. **Production - External Services** - This mode stores the majority of the